iomicroservices/baselink-nuxt/content/services/tradespeople/locksmith/lock-box-installation.md

 What you get with lock box installation

 #description
 Securely store keys with a weatherproof, wall-mounted lock box — ideal for holiday lets, cleaners, tradespeople or shared access.
-We’ll install it in a safe, convenient location and set it up with your preferred code so you can manage access with ease.
+We'll install it in a safe, convenient location and set it up with your preferred code so you can manage access with ease.

 #items